Clinical Psychology

 Integrating science and practice to enhance psychological knowledge, health, and well-being.

-recruit and mentor new graduate students for admission to the program in Fall 2024 are
+recruit and mentor new graduate students for admission to the Fall 2025 program are

-Anthony Papa, Brad Nakamura, Janet Latner, Patrick Goh, Aki Masuda, Santiago Papini, and Yiyuan Xu.
+Patrick Goh, Cassandra Hendrix, Aki Masuda, Brad Nakamura, Santiago Papini, and Yiyuan Xu.

-The Clinical Studies Program is not accepting applications
+The Clinical Respecialization Program is not accepting applications this year.

 The Clinical Studies Program (CSP) at the University of Hawaii has been accredited by the American Psychological Association since 1972.
 Questions can be addressed to the Commission on Accreditation, American Psychological Association, 750 First Street NE, Washington, DC 20002-4242, or (202) 336-5979.
 Browse a list of APA-accredited doctoral programs in psychology.
 CSP is also a member of the Academy of Psychological Clinical Science which is an alliance of leading, scientifically oriented, doctoral training programs in clinical and health psychology in the United States and Canada.
 Academy membership is open to doctoral programs with strong commitments to, and established records of successful clinical science training.